naterfute/ytdownload/README.md

 # ytdownload
-Terminal Youtube Downloader using YT-DLP
+Terminal Youtube Downloader using [yt-dlp](https://github.com/yt-dlp/yt-dlp)
 # IMPORTANT
 1. This Script is Disigned for linux use, I Have no idea if it will work on windows or not.
 If you would like to make a pull request to add windows support I will accept
 2. If you Dont set your variables inside of config.yml It <ins>WILL NOT WORK</ins>